James Howell: Career

 After graduation, he had a variety of employments, as an administrator for a glass manufacturer, and in the often combined roles of secretary and instructor to several noble families.
 As factory agent and negotiator he traveled widely in Europe and learned to speak several languages, apparently with great facility.
 He also met and befriended numerous literary figures, among them Ben Jonson and Kenelm Digby.
 Paramount amongst his priorities was however royal, or at least aristocratic patronage.

 On the eve of the English Civil War, he finally gained a secretaryship of the Privy Council, which according to one eminent critic, was "very close to the type of appointment that he had sought for 20 years".
 The conflict meant that he never took up the position, and at about the same time, he wrote his first book, or "maiden Fancy", Dodona's Grove, which represented the history of England and Europe through the allegorical framework of a typology of trees.
-It is worth noting that he started to publish at this time of ferment although he was already well established as a writer of what we would know today as 'newsletters' but were then known as 'tracts' or 'pamphlets'.
+He started to publish at this time of ferment although he was already well established as a writer of what we would know today as 'newsletters' but were then known as 'tracts' or 'pamphlets'.

 He was a prolific writer, and he is among the first writers to earn his living solely from writing in the English language.
-He was also the first writer of an epistolary novel, a novel of letters, in English (Familiar Letters).
+A collection of his letters ran to several editions, published as Epistolae Ho-Elianae: Familiar Letters.

 To lexicography Howell contributed his quadrilingual Lexicon Tetraglotton in 1660.
 This lexicon also contains a thematic dictionary in 52 sections, ranging from anatomy to cosmology.
 Howell's Proverbs, although separately printed, was bound and sold with his Lexicon Tetraglotton.
 John Worthington, writing in his Diary in August 1661, recommended the separate republication of the Proverbs with its collection of British (i.e. Welsh) proverbs because the Lexicon itself "is not so desirable".

 Howell was imprisoned in Fleet Prison in 1643, ostensibly as an insolvent debtor, although his political criticisms in Dodona's Grove may have also played a part.
 Howell continued to write and publish from prison.
 He was released in 1651.
-He dedicated Some Sober Reflections (1656) to Cromwell, praising him for ending the Rump Parliament in 1653, obsequiously fawning over the Protector in the process, ending his dedication, "I rest in the lowliest posture of obedience."
+He dedicated Some Sober Reflections (1656) to Oliver Cromwell, praising him for ending the Rump Parliament in 1653, obsequiously fawning over the Protector in the process, ending his dedication, "I rest in the lowliest posture of obedience."

 In 1650, Howell revised and expanded Cotgrave and Sherwood's French and English dictionary of 1632, under the title A French-English Dictionary.
 He added a 21-page French grammar to the work in 1650, but the title page did not advertise this grammar until the 1660 edition; this grammar has often been mistakenly cited as a separate publication.

-He wrote A New English Grammar with notes on travel in Spain and Portugal "for the service of Her Majesty".
+He wrote A New English Grammar with notes on travel in Spain and Portugal "for the service of Her Majesty", in which he proposed spelling reforms such as 'logique' to 'logic', 'warre' to 'war', 'sinne' to 'sin', 'toune' to 'town' and 'tru' to 'true', many of which are now in general use.